-The announced increase in capital requirements will reduce BKM's sound buffers
+Increased capital requirements reduce BKM's sound buffers

-We assign an a3 Capital score, one notch below the initial score, which takes into account the recent increase in industrywide capital requirements which moderately narrows the regulatory capital's distance to minimum requirements.
+We assign an a3 Capital score, one notch below the initial score, which takes into account additional capital requirements for German residential mortgage loans, which have moderately reduced BKM's regulatory capital distance to minimum requirements.
 At the same time, the a3 score acknowledges the bank's improving internal capital generation and its conservative calculation of risk-weighted assets (RWA) under the standardised approach.
+We consider BKM's current capitalisation levels commensurate with the institution's relatively low risk profile.